ashish2199/Aidos/README.md

 ## Authors
 * **Ashish Padalkar** - *Initial work* - [ashish2199](https://github.com/ashish2199)
 * **Corey Lovett-Hendrey** - *For helping with rendering, animations and input* - [CoreyHendrey](https://github.com/CoreyHendrey)

+## Acknowledgments

+* Thanks to all those who have contributed to the project by helping with the code and provide feedback to design descisions.